rchurianov/Lab1_Var1/README.md

 For the application to output times bigger than zero, numbers of rows and colums should be higher than 1000.
 Number of rows and columns higher then 5000 will cause OutOfMemoryException.

+For the application to run, it should be built first from provided sources.
+It was tested in AnyCPU mode.

 Details of Student, Exam and other classes follow.

 The VS 2013 project includes inplementation of the following simple classes: